himanshu31shr/labelMerger/memory-bank/tasks.md

 The PDF Category Sorting & Firebase Storage feature has been successfully implemented, tested, and archived.
 The feature provides category-based sorting for PDFs, secure storage in Firebase with a simplified date-based folder structure, and enhanced multiple file upload support with drag-and-drop functionality.

-## 🆕 NEXT TASK: PDF Auto-Deletion Feature
+## 🆕 NEXT TASK: TBD

-The next feature to be implemented is the PDF Auto-Deletion Feature, which will provide automated lifecycle management for stored PDFs.
+No specific task is currently assigned.
+Awaiting next feature assignment.

-**To begin work on this feature, please enter VAN Mode.**
+**To begin work on the next feature, please enter VAN Mode.**

 ---